-Cooking over a fire is one of life's simple pleasures and results in the best camping meals.
+The best camping meals can be achieved via one of life's simple pleasures: cooking over a fire.
 Whether it’s toasting marshmallows or rustling up a hearty stew, campfire cooking is not only fun, it draws people together.
 With the right equipment you can cook just about anything on an open fire, but for those who like to keep it simple, here are three basic methods for preparing delicious camping meals.

 Pretty much anything you can get to stay on a stick can be cooked on one.
 Use a freshly cut stick for cooking over a campfire and remove the bark from the portion in contact with the food.
 Not only will you know what wood you are using, but the greenness will reduce the risk of it catching fire.
 Hazel and ash are excellent choices for cooking on, whereas yew, elder, holly, elm and rhododendron are all toxic – so avoid those!